LNL polycategories and doctrines of linear logic: polycategories

 The slice category over any subterminal object \cS is coreflective, with coreflector $(-)\times \cS$.
 Thus, all five of these subcategories are coreflective.
 In particular, any \lnl polycategory \cP has an underlying symmetric polycategory, which we denote $\Plin$, and an underlying cartesian multicategory, which we denote $\Pnonlin$.

+\begin{rem} With a little more work, we can also represent \emph{planar} (i.e.\ non-symmetric) multicategories inside $\lnlpoly$.
+Specifically, any planar multicategory \cM freely generates a symmetric multicategory $\Sigma\cM$, which has the same objects as \cM, and such that a morphism in $\Sigma\cM(\Gamma ; B)$ is a pair $(f,\si)$ where $f\in \cM(\Gamma' ; B)$ and $\si : \Gamma\toiso\Gamma'$ is a structural permutation.
+The functor $\Sigma$ thus defined from planar multicategories to symmetric multicategories (or to \lnl polycategories) is faithful but not full: the morphisms in its image are those that preserve the permutations $\si$.
+But we can enforce this condition by restriction to a suitable slice.

-\begin{rmk} There is also an \lnl multicategory $\mathsc{plmulti}$ such that the objects of the slice $\lnlpoly/\mathsc{plmulti}$ are equivalent to planar (i.e.\ non-symmetric) multicategories.
-Specifically, let $\mathsc{plmulti}$ have one linear object, no nonlinear objects, and morphisms with arity $n$ and co-arity 1 labeled by permutations of $n$ objects.
-Then we can map a planar multicategory to the symmetric multicategory it generates freely, with each $n$-ary morphism generating $n!$ such morphisms permuted by the symmetric action, and the projection to $\mathsc{plmulti}$ remembering the permutation.
-Thus, planar multicategories can also be regarded as particular \lnl polycategories --- although unlike the slices considered in \cref{rmk:slice}, $\mathsc{plmulti}$ is not subterminal, so $\lnlpoly/\mathsc{plmulti}$ is not a \emph{full} subcategory of $\lnlpoly$.
+Let $\mathsc{plmulti}$ be the image under $\Sigma$ of the terminal planar multicategory; thus it has one (linear) object, and its morphisms with arity $n$ and co-arity 1 are labeled by permutations of $n$ objects.
+Then each $\Sigma\cM$ comes with a canonical projection to $\mathsc{plmulti}$ that records the permutations $\si$, and a morphism $\Sigma\cM \to \Sigma\cM'$ is in the image of $\Sigma$ precisely when it commutes with these projections.
+Thus, the category of planar multicategories is equivalent to the slice category of the category of symmetric multicategories, and hence also of \lnlpoly, over $\mathsc{plmulti}$.
+Note that unlike the slices considered in \cref{rmk:slice}, $\mathsc{plmulti}$ is not subterminal, corresponding to the fact that $\Sigma$ is not full. \end{rem}

-However, an analogous construction is \emph{not} possible for planar polycategories; freely adding symmetric actions does not yield a symmetric polycategory, as not all composites are definable~\cite[Example 1.3]{koslowski:polycats}.
+\begin{rem} An analogous construction is \emph{not} possible for planar \emph{polycategories}; freely adding symmetric actions to a planar polycategory does not yield a symmetric one, as not all composites are definable~\cite[Example 1.3]{koslowski:polycats}.
 Informally, the gap between planar and symmetric is wider in the classical case than in the intuitionistic one.
-This is one reason that in this paper we focus on the symmetric case. \end{rmk}
+This is one reason that in this paper we focus on the symmetric case. \end{rem}

+\begin{rem} As pointed out by a referee, it is natural to also wonder about \emph{cyclic} multicategories~\cite{gk:cyclic-operads,cgr:cyclic,hry:higher-cyc-opd,dh:dk-cyc-opd}.
+These behave very differently, because their cyclic action mixes domains and codomains --- generally with an involution applied to the objects --- thereby enabling them to represent morphisms with codomains of arbitrary arity as well.
+Hence, as shown in~\cite[\S7]{shulman:dialectica}, cyclic \emph{symmetric} multicategories are almost equivalent to symmetric \emph{polycategories} with strict duals (``$\ast$-polycategories''~\cite{hyland:pfthy-abs}).
+The situation with cyclic \emph{planar} multicategories is less clear, but they seem likely to be related to planar polycategories, and hence would suffer from problems akin to those in described in \cref{rmk:planar-poly}. \end{rem}